 When will my street or address be serviced?
 What is the schedule of the collection of the leaves?
 Due to the unpredictability of the number of leaves on the ground, the weather, the frequency and wait time at the transfer station ( where the leaves are disposed of) it is impossible to reliability provide an estimate or schedule for curbside collection.
 For consistent collection, please bag or containerize your leaves according to the Current Sanitation provider guidelines found here

 Where should I place my leaves for the curbside collection?
-Leaves must be placed at the curb between the road and sidewalk.
-Leaves should not block any sidewalks or roadways. also, make sure there are only leaves there and no overhanging wires or other obstructions.
+Leaves must be placed at the curb between the road and the sidewalk.
+Leaves should not block any sidewalks or roadways.
+Also, make sure there are only leaves and no sticks or branches in the pile, and no overhanging wires or other obstructions that would prevent collection.

 What if the leaves placed out for removal are missed?
 There can be several reasons for a missed pickup.
-Sometimes parked cars in the road can prohibit crews from reaching leaf piles, or leaves are placed out after the street has been already serviced.
-Weekly collection by our current sanitation provider will occur the same day, but not necessarily at the same time, as regular trash and recycling pickup. any miss containerized yard trimming can be reported to our current sanitation provider at 404-394-2900
+Sometimes parked cars on the road can prohibit crews from reaching leaf piles, the truck is filled and will need to dump before coming back, or leaves are placed out after the street has been already serviced.
+Weekly collection by our current sanitation provider will occur the same day each week, but not necessarily at the same time, as regular trash and recycling pickup. any miss containerized yard trimming can be reported to our current sanitation provider at 404-394-2900

 Do I have to bag my leaves?
 Yes.
 Bagging with biodegradable bags is not only the preferred method of collection but is always recommended.
 As a reminder, yard debris such as tree trimmings, sticks, and twigs are required to be kept separated from leaf piles.
-Tree limbs can cause a multitude of maintenance issues to the leaf vac.
+Tree limbs can cause a multitude of maintenance issues to the leaf vacuum truck or sweeper truck.